 - H.R.
 1856 (104th): Natural Disaster Protection Partnership Act of 1995

-From Jan 1981 to Jun 1996, Emerson missed 190 of 7,650 roll call votes, which is 2.5%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Jun 1996.
+From Jan 1981 to Jun 1996, Emerson missed 200 of 7,658 roll call votes, which is 2.6%.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Jun 1996.
 The chart below reports missed votes over time.